 - Jalapeño Poppers: Use pickles dip as a filling for jalapeño poppers.

-- Hummus: Add a bit of tangy flavor to your next bowl of hummus by adding a scoop or two of pickle dip to the mix!
+- Hummus: Add a bit of tangy flavor to your next bowl of hummus by adding a scoop or two of dip to the mix!

 - Deli Roll-Ups: Swap the cream cheese spread and use fried pickle dip in your next roll up.
 My vote goes to pastrami or turkey.